 With the wedding also around the corner, our dream kitchen would have to be put on hold for a little bit longer.
-We did minor things to help brighten up the kitchen, such as painting the dark brown cabinets and adding temporary under cabinet lighting.
-Being that the kitchen was the original kitchen of the house, it was due for an update.
+We did minor things to help brighten up the kitchen, such as painting the dark brown cabinets and adding temporary under-cabinet lighting.
+However, since the kitchen was the original kitchen of the house, it was due for an update.

-This was our biggest project yet for the house.
-We have been doing little projects around the house, but this time around we ripped everything out!
+This was going to be our biggest project yet for the house.
 We hired a local contracting company here in New Jersey, Thompson Contracting, to help bring our design to life.
-It was a great pleasure to work with Dave and his guys and we loved every minute of it...which we have been told is rare during any renovation.
+It was a great pleasure to work with Dave and his team.
+We loved every minute of it...which we have been told is rare during any renovation project.
 Dave really helped us think about how we use the kitchen, what type of cabinet inserts and drawers were important, and how to lay everything out for the optimal cooking experience.

 Wanting to keep true to the style of our 1950s ranch, we were conscious of keeping that rustic flare, while still making things feel bright and warm to reflect the style we worked so far to make for this home.
 We kept the original layout of the kitchen, which has been great with getting us readjusted to the space, but we also added additional cabinets and countertops.

 Here is a mini mood board we created for the kitchen, along with some progress photos!